St. Marys October

 After a few drifts, Pete indeed smacked into a gorgeous little steelhead that blasted through the water like a speed demon.

 “What a way to end off this shoot,” says Pete, “catching a Turbo-steelie in the world-famous St. Marys River right downtown Sault Ste.
-Marie, during the peak of fall colors and of course, annihilating an untouched largemouth fishery with big Tyler Dunn…that, my friends is the epitome of a great fishing trip!”
+Marie, during the peak of fall colours and of course, annihilating an untouched largemouth fishery with big Tyler Dunn…that, my friends, is the epitome of a great fishing trip!”

-Our accommodations for the week was at Bruce Bay Cottages and Lighthouse.
-Sounds weird right…a lighthouse?
+Our accommodations for the week were at Bruce Bay Cottages and Lighthouse.
+Sounds weird, right…a lighthouse?
 Well, friends, it may be the most unique place an angler and their families can stay.
-It is perched high atop a point overlooking Lake Huron and it is spectacular.
-To describe it here is quite difficult but as you will see from the availability if trying to book, it is a tough one to secure.
+It is perched high atop a point overlooking Lake Huron, and it is spectacular.
+To describe it here is quite difficult, but as you will see from the availability if trying to book, it is a tough one to secure.
 You have to check it out!

 BTW, if the lighthouse is booked, they have an array of cozy cottages on their huge property.